Workflow for OP PSD2 Confirmation of Funds API

 client_id | string | true | Unique identifier of the client application. |

-redirect_uri | string | true | The address to which the end user wil be redirected after authentication and authorization.
-The access token or error descriptors will be attached to this uri as query parameters. |
+redirect_uri | string | true | The address to which the end user will be redirected after authentication and authorization.
+The access token or error descriptors will be attached to this URI as query parameters. |

 scope | string | true | Scope names that identify the extent of the requested authorization, as a list of space-separated names.
 Per the OIDC specification all requests must contain the scope openid.
-Only one of the following scopes is allowed for each request: accounts, payments, fundsconfirmations.
+Only one of the following scopes is allowed for each request: accounts,payments,fundsconfirmations.
 For CoF, the default required value is "openid fundsconfirmations". |

 state | string | true | A string that will be returned to the TPP.
 Used for validating responses and correlating requests with responses.
 Must only contain supported characters specified in RFC 4648 Section 5, Table 2. |